Absorbing-state phase transition and activated random walks with unbounded capacities: Proofs

 \subsection{Activation for $\mu > \bb E[w_o]$}

-To show Activation, we can then use Theorem~1.1 of \cite{gurel2010fixation}, which studies a class of generalised activated random walks, whose sleep rates depend only on particles up to a finite range.
-Their theorem shows that that site stabilisation implies particle stabilisation.
+To show Activation, we can then use Theorem~1.1 of \cite{gurel2010fixation}, which studies a class of interacting particle systems for which both the site-wise construction and the particle-wise construction are well-defined.
+In this context, the authors show that that site stabilisation implies particle stabilisation.
 In simple words, this means that if $(\mu,\lambda)$ is in fixation phase, then each particle only moves for a finite amount of time.
 Therefore, we can define the limiting position of a given particle in a measurable manner.
+The proof that ARW (which generalises for the ARW with unbounded capacities) belongs to such class of interacting particle systems can be found in \cite[Theorem~6]{rolla2018nonfixation}.

-Although their theorem is originally stated for interactions which are automorphism invariant, one can easily adapt it to include our case in which the activated random walks depend on the environment $w$ which is not automorphism invariant itself, but whose law is.
+Although the results in \cite{gurel2010fixation} is originally stated for interactions which are automorphism invariant, one can easily adapt it to include our case in which the activated random walks depend on the environment $w$ which is not automorphism invariant itself, but whose law is.

 Now, suppose that $(\mu,\lambda)$ with $\mu > \bb E_\mu[w_o]$ is in the fixation phase in sites, then it must also fixate in particles.
 We can then define

 where

 Notice that $F(x,y)$ is indeed invariant by automorphisms.
 Moreover, we have that $ \sum_{y \in V} X_{x,y}= \eta^a_0(x)$ a.s in the event $\{\eta \text{ fixates}\}$ and that $\sum_{y \in V} X_{y,x} \le w_x$, as no more than $w_x$ particles can fixate at the site $x$.
 Therefore, a simple application of the mass-transport principle implies that